Two-level overlapping Schwarz preconditioners with universal coarse spaces for $2m$th-order elliptic problems: Introduction

 Due to the importance of $2m$th-order elliptic problems, there has been a vast literature on numerical methods for them.
 For fourth-order problems, i.e., when $m = 2$, various finite element methods including conforming~\cite{AFS:1968,BFS:1965,Valdman:2020}, nonconforming~\cite{HS:2013,LL:1975,WSX:2007}, and discontinuous Galerkin-type~\cite{BS:2005,EGHLMT:2002} have been studied.
 There have also been a number of existing works on finite element methods for sixth-order problems~($m = 3$), including nonconforming methods~\cite{JW:2023}, interior penalty methods~\cite{GN:2011}, and mixed methods~\cite{DILW:2019}.
 Recently, universal approaches that can be applied to any $2m$th-order problems have been developed, such as conforming finite element discretizations on tensor product elements~\cite{HZ:2015} and simplical elements~\cite{HLW:2023}, nonconforming elements~\cite{WX:2013,WX:2019}, virtual elements~\cite{CH:2020}, and discontinuous Galerkin methods~\cite{CLQ:2022}.
 Moreover, neural network-based approaches have also been considered; see~\cite{HX:2023,Xu:2020}.

 As the mesh size decreases in finite element methods for $2m$th-order problems, the condition number typically increases dramatically.
 This underscores the importance of designing effective preconditioners for solving large-scale problems with a high number of degrees of freedom.
 In this viewpoint, this paper focuses on developing two-level overlapping Schwarz preconditioners for various finite element discretizations of $2m$th-order elliptic boundary value problems.
 The Schwarz method has proven to be a powerful parallel algorithm for solving large-scale problems encountered in partial differential equations and related scientific problems over the past decades.
 Existing results on second-order problems~($m=1$) can be found in, e.g.,~\cite{LP:2023,TW:2005} and references therein.
 For fourth-order problems~($m=2$), additive Schwarz preconditioners for conforming, nonconforming, and discontinuous Galerkin-type discretizations were proposed in \cite{Brenner:1996,BW:2005,Zhang:1996}.
-Some recent works have also extended the application of Schwarz methods to nonlinear problems; see, e.g.,~\cite{LP:2022,Park:2023a,Park:2023b}.
-However, to the best of knowledge, there have been no existing works on Schwarz preconditioners than can be applied to the case of general $m$ and its discretizations.
+Meanwhile, several works have extended the application of Schwarz methods to nonlinear problems; for optimization-based approaches, see~\cite{LP:2022,Park:2023,Park:2024,TX:2002}, and for nonlinear preconditioning-based approaches, refer to~\cite{CK:2002,CL:2011,DGKKM:2016,HC:2007}.
+However, to the best of knowledge, there have been no existing works on Schwarz preconditioners that can be applied to the case of general $m$ and its discretizations.